rocket7642/CSS143B/README.md

 - Correctness – determined through test cases and memory checker run against code
 - Efficiency

 You can use any IDE or editor for coding and testing your laboratory and programming assignments.
-Regardless of what environment and version you use to develop your programs, it should be compiled with g++ and executed on a Linux operating system for grading.
+Regardless of what environment and version you use to develop your programs, for grading it will be compiled in a standard environment (to be announced in class).
 If your program does not compile or does not run in the graded environments it will be deemed incorrect and receive zero points.
 This is true even if it works with others OS's or compilers.
-This means that *if you use a different development environment you should port and test your code to the prescribed environment before submitting it*.
-The Linux lab is available for this purpose if you do not have a prescribed local development environment.
+This means that *if you use a different development environment you should verify (compile and run test) your code to the prescribed environment before submitting it*.

 When multiple files are required for an assignment, they must be in a a ZIP file.
 The ZIP file should contains source code (in ASCII Text) and results of the program (report as a MS word or pdf document); never submit executables.
 Please check each homework specification about what you to write in your report.
 For grading correctness the files will be extracted from the ZIP file, the code will be compiled and tested by executing several test cases.